Altinn/altinn-studio-docs/content/app/development/ux/images/_index.en.md

 ## Add images to the application

 Adding images is done in _FormLayout.json_ by using the image component.
 Alternative text is useful for scenarios when the image cannot be loaded for any reason, or for users that use screen readers.
-This can be added as a text resource, defined in _resource.[språk].json_.
+This can be added as a text resource, defined in _resource.[language].json_.

 ```json
 {